Kingdom Perspective Encyclopedia

 Psychological-Spiritual Dynamics

-In the soul, Identity may expose fear, desire, resentment, grief, guilt, pride, unbelief, hope, or longing.
-The spiritual task is not denial but discernment: the heart must be brought into the light of God’s Word and tested by what it loves, fears, excuses, and worships.
+In the soul, Identity can reveal worship, fear, resentment, unbelief, pride, longing, or hope.
+The spiritual task is not denial but discernment: the heart must be examined by what it loves, what it excuses, what it demands, and what it refuses to surrender.

 Divine-Perspective Analysis

-God sees Identity without panic, ignorance, sentimentality, or injustice.
-He knows the true condition of the heart, the real weight of suffering, the seriousness of sin, and the end toward which He governs history.
+God sees Identity without panic, sentimentality, ignorance, or injustice.
+He knows the real wound, the real sin, the real pressure, and the real end toward which He calls His people.

 Trinitarian and Redemptive-Historical Integration